-- 5.10.1 10 minutes to suppress alert data. - 5.10.2 60 minutes to complete backup procedures such that continuous delivery of alert messages is not interrupted for longer than one hour. - 5.10.3 15 minutes to forward a request for information to the national beacon register. - 5.10.4 15 minutes to forward retrieved information to the requesting authority.
+- 5.10.1 10 minutes to suppress alert data.
+This includes the suppression of alert data in response to notification of a SARP failure and notification of a QMS location accuracy failure. - 5.10.2 60 minutes to complete backup procedures such that continuous delivery of alert messages is not interrupted for longer than one hour. - 5.10.3 15 minutes to forward a request for information to the national beacon register. - 5.10.4 15 minutes to forward retrieved information to the requesting authority. - 5.10.5 Update associated LEOLUTs with new orbital data after notification that a LEOSAR satellite manoeuvre has occurred and to provide notification to RCCs and SPOCs of a satellite, per the C/S A.001 section entitled "Scheduled Satellite Manoeuvres": - a) immediately upon receipt of a SIT 216 message, when notification of the manoeuvre is received at least 4 hours in advance of the time of the manoeuvre; and - b) within four (4) hours of receipt of a SIT 216 message, when notification of a satellite manoeuvre is not provided at least 4 hours prior to the time of the manoeuvre.